 For my particular journey, there has been one skill that has seen my output increase dramatically: focus.

-As the tasks we complete get more complicated and detailed (and enjoyable), I have come to realise that one of the biggest differences between my cohort friends and myself was how much longer they could focus on their work before needing a break.
+As the difficult and complexity of the tasks we complete increases (becoming more enjoyable), I have come to realise that one of the biggest differences between my cohort friends and myself was how much longer they could focus on their work before needing a break.

 I don’t think it is a coincidence that I am also the youngest in my particular cohort.

 After various false starts, bouts of willpower, and a lot of Chrome extensions, I can easily do an hour or more without too much trouble.

 “The path to learning to code and building better projects hasn’t been about learning anything specific.
 It has instead been about reassessing my relationship with my mobile phone, with my email inbox, and with my social media accounts.“